-Infants and children are some of the most vulnerable to disease.
+Infants and children are very vulnerable to disease.

 Vaccines are effective and safe.
 They are continually monitored for safety.